Super Smash Bros. Ultimate: Esports

 EVO 2019, held on August 2–4, 2019, featured Ultimate as one of its main events.
 It was the largest offline Smash Bros. tournament of all time, with 3,534 entrants signed up.
 It set a new record for EVO concurrent viewership, with over 279,000 viewers during Top 8.
 On May 8–10, 2020, top Super Smash Bros.
 Melee player Hungrybox partnered with NFL running back Le'Veon Bell and esports organization Team Liquid to host The Box, an online tournament with a $10,000 prize pool.
-With over 8,000 entrants, it was the largest online Smash Bros. tournament of all time.

 In February 2020, it was announced that the Smash World Tour would feature both Super Smash Bros.
-Melee and Smash Bros.
-Ultimate players for a grand prize pool of $250,000.
+Melee and Ultimate players for a grand prize pool of $250,000.
 The tournament would have included international qualifiers, with the grand finals' location to be in the United States.
 However, the COVID-19 pandemic quickly led to several of the qualifiers getting either postponed or canceled.
 The Smash World Tour was successfully relaunched in 2021, featuring a mix of online and offline qualifiers and culminating in a final offline championship.
 In 2022, an officially licensed circuit was introduced, being the Panda Cup, featuring Super Smash Bros.
 Melee and Super Smash Bros.
 Ultimate.
-However, on Thanksgiving Day 2022, Nintendo stated that the Smash World Tour 2022 could not continue, as they did not have a license from Nintendo.
+However, on November 24, 2022, Nintendo stated that the Smash World Tour 2022 could not continue, as they did not have a license from Nintendo.
 Accusations of Panda CEO, Alan Bunney, caused many players who had qualified for the Panda Cup to drop out.
 This caused both the Panda Cup and the Smash World Tour 2022 Championships to be cancelled, along with the Smash World Tour 2023.